CS5008Fall2025/homework-speed-comparison-Ashx-xhsA/Report.md

 1. If you wrote your linked list as a single linked list, removing from the back was expensive.
 If you wrote it as a double linked list, removing from the back was cheap.
 Why do you think that is?

+   > Each node in a doubly linked list has two pointers: prev and next, forming bidirectional connections.
+This is equivalent to a single linked list that can be traversed backward, making it easy to operate from the tail toward the head.

 2. When running most functions, at least ~30% of the tests were worse case scenarios.
 Why do you think that is?

+   > Only under certain worst-case scenarios can the potential occurrences of real-world data be reflected.

 3. What was done in the code to encourage that?

+   > The code uses the `build_sample_indexes()` function with `SAMPLE_SPLIT = 0.7` to ensure that only 70% of the samples are sure to be elements already present in the data structure.
+While others might have the chance of being outside of the index.

 4. How did this particularly influence the linked list searches?

+   > The time required for linked list searches fluctuates significantly rather than tending toward a linear pattern.

 #### Test Bias

 1. The tests were inherently biased towards the BST to perform better due the setup of the experiment.
 Explain why this is the case.  (hint: think about the randomization of the data, and the worst case scenario for BST).

 2. What would generate the worst case scenery for a BST?

+   > The input data is ordered or nearly ordered.

 3. Researching beyond the module, how would one fix a BST so the worst case scenario matches (or at least i closer to) the average case.[^1^]